openstates/openstates-geo/README.md

 You'll probably want to remove any cached files in `./data/`.
 The download tool may try to re-use cached files from the wrong year if they still exist.
 (We don't manually remove these files because you may need to re-run the scripts, and skipping downloads is useful)

+### Note on file naming

+You'll see many files with names like `sldu`, `sldl` or `cd` during this process.
+Here is a quick layout of what those file name abbreviations mean:

+- `sldu`
+  - State Level District Upper -> Upper Chamber District boundaries
+- `sldl`
+  - State Level District Lower -> Lower Chamber District boundaries
+- `cd`
+  - Congressional District -> Federal Congressional District boundaries

+We do not collect boundaries for Federal Senate because each state has the same number of senators and they are considered "at-large" (having no district boundaries beyond the entire state).

 ## Running

 There are several steps, which typically need to be run in order: